Vyral/base-template/_posts/2023-03-01-my-home-didn-t-sell-now-what.md

 Regardless, if your home sat on the market for months without an offer, then chances are good that your asking price needs to be reevaluated.

-**Now What?**If you aren’t in a rush to sell your home, adjustments to timing or marketing may bring in a new pool of potential buyers.
+**Now What?**<br>If you aren’t in a rush to sell your home, adjustments to timing or marketing may bring in a new pool of potential buyers.
 And repairs, upgrades, and staging can increase the perceived value of your home, which may be enough to bring a buyer to the table at your original list price.

 However, if you need to sell quickly, or you’ve already exhausted those options, a price reduction may be necessary to get your home the attention it needs to sell.
 We are local market experts and have access to the latest market data and comparable sales in your neighborhood.
 We can help you determine a realistic asking price for your home given today’s market conditions.
 Just reach out for a free home value assessment!